TammyASL/JakAl-Cometworks/README.md

 # JakAl-Cometworks
+Written by Skaw, Halley, Nick, K, and Dax
 > "The best revenge is living well"

 we should write here things we want to put in, planned features, frame ideas, gear ideas, that kind of thing, and stuff we want to have a look at